ahmedOmuharram/LAMINA/docs/api/materials.rst

 **Composition Matching Best Practices:**

+**Note**: Composition tolerance and closest-match logic are **handler-side features**, not native MP API capabilities.
+The handler retrieves all materials in a chemical system and performs client-side filtering by composition.

 - Use **tolerance = 0.05** (±5 at.%) for general alloy searches
 - Tighten to **0.02** (±2 at.%) for precise composition requirements
 - Relax to **0.10** (±10 at.%) for exploratory searches